Top 10 Risks in Cyber Security

 Proactive cybersecurity risk management is crucial to managing an evolving cyber threat landscape.
 Regardless of the specific cyber attack form, proactive risk management will aid security practitioners in managing and mitigating potential threats.

-Cyber risk management processes seek to mitigate and analyze new risks; this is primarily done through risk assessments where multiple variables are considered and scored to identify risks by most impact to least.
+Cyber risk management processes seek to mitigate and analyze new risks; this is primarily done through risk assessments where multiple variables are considered and scored to identify risks from the most impact to the least.

 An effective cyber risk management system will enhance information security and deliver a plan of action with an incident response protocol.
 These proactive security measures minimize the impact of a cybercrime event and ensure the longevity of business operations and network security efforts across all business functions.